 In addition, you may have a high number of micro-conversions to begin the process of optimising your site.
 For example, if you have 1,000 add to basket events or registration completes a month, you can set this as your primary objective for an experiment.
 It’s not ideal, but it allows you to at least get more users further down your conversion funnel.

 4. How can we help your business?

-As part of our service, we will support you by using web analytics, visual analytics, competitor research and usability testing to provide evidence to identify and develop hypothesis for A/B tests.
+Management, build and analysis of A/B tests.
+Plus, web analytics, visual analytics, competitor research and usability testing, to identify and develop hypotheses for A/B tests.

 With the launch of Google’s free solution, Google Optimize, A/B testing is now accessible for even relatively small businesses.
 Optimize allows you to run redirect tests to compare the performance of different landing pages and make changes to existing pages for iterative testing.

 It is better to manually code experiments than rely on the visual editors offered by many tools.
 Manual coding minimises the amount of script on your site and is less likely to have an impact on load speed.
 Visual editors often duplicate code as changes are made and are not recommended for best practice optimisation.

 Conversion Uplift follows industry best practices for experimentation, and employees maintain their skills and knowledge through the CXL Institute.